-Source: IMF staff calculations.
-Note: Not available for Solomon Islands and Tonga due to data limiations.
+Source: Fund staff calculations.
+Not available for Solomon Islands.

-0.5 in Samoa (Figure 4).6 Although it is not surprising that pass-through in PICs is lower than that in larger Asia-Pacific countries, its absolute levels indeed indicate limited influence of central bank policy rates over commercial bank lending rates in some countries.
-The analysis also shows that PNG and Samoa have much higher pass-through than Fiji and Vanuatu.
-This is primarily because PNG and Samoa's policy rates are more directly linked to money market rates (rates on central bank securities and government paper) and are more actively used to signal the policy stance, as measured by the frequency of change in policy rates (see Figure 3).8 This highlights the importance of a well developed money market through which policy rates can directly affect liquidity conditions.
+0.1 in Vanuatu to 0.5 in Samoa (Figure 4).
+Although it is not surprising that pass-through in PICs is lower than that in other larger Asia-Pacific countries, its absolute levels indeed indicate limited influence of central bank policy rates over commercial bank lending rates in some countries.
+The analysis also shows that PNG and Samoa have much higher pass-through than Fiji, Tonga, and Vanuatu.
+This is primarily because PNG and Samoa's policy rates are more directly linked to money market rates (rates on central bank securities and government paper) and are more actively used to signal the policy stance, as measured by the frequency of change in policy rates (see Figure 3).
+This highlights the importance of a well developed money market through which policy rates can directly affect liquidity conditions.

-12. Compared with interest-rate pass-through, the response of private sector credit to policy rate changes is more significant.
-A similar econometric analysis (see the appendix) shows that for each percentage point change in policy rates, the growth of private sector credit responds by a change of 4-5 percentage points in Fiji, PNG and Vanuatu and by only half a percentage point in Samoa (Figure 5).
-Such large variations of results may reflect different underlying economic circumstances (data could also be an issue).
+Compared with interest-rate passthrough, the response of private sector credit to policy rate changes is more significant.
+A similar econometric analysis (see the appendix) shows that for each percentage point change in policy rates, the growth of private sector credit responds by a change of 4-5 percentage points in Fiji, PNG and Vanuatu, 1/2 percent in Tonga, and only half a percentage point in Samoa (Figure 5).
+Such large variation of results may reflect different underlying economic circumstances (data could also be an issue).
 In the case of Samoa, for instance, the limited response of credit growth could be the result of higher interest rate pass-through-competition forces commercial banks to lower lending rates but they are reluctant to increase lending when responding to lower policy rates, perhaps due to limited low-risk lending opportunities.
-In Fiji and Vanuatu, on the other hand, commercial banks respond by primarily increasing credit rather than lowering lending rates, while banks in PNG seem to respond by both reducing lending rates and
+In Fiji and Vanuatu, on the other hand, commercial banks respond by primarily increasing credit rather than lowering lending rates, while banks in PNG seem to respond by both reducing lending rates and increasing credit.
+In Tonga, both interest rate and credit responses are relatively weak.
+One possible reason that credit is generally more responsive than lending rates is that banks target risk-adjusted returns on their